QkoSad/dotfiles/.config/nvim/README.md

-tsc-nvim, ts-error-translator might be unneeded not sure what use they are Unsure about trouble lsp-zero.nvim = lsp mangers helps set up and running lsp servers.
+tsc-nvim, ts-error-translator might be unneeded not sure what use they are Unsure about trouble lsp-zero.nvim = lsp managers helps set up and running lsp servers.
 It removes the
     need of manual configuration with nvim-cmp and nvim-lspconfig.
     !No longer used.